GLUK-Academy-2022/Costa-Del-Salford/README.md

 Once this has downloaded you can now run a command that will run the docker image

-Please run the command below
+Please run the command below in the terminal

     docker run -p 5500:5500 ahmeda11/flask_new